Amalg016/nvim/README.md

 ### For running java11, Additionally you have to do the following

-- Change the runtime and java path in the ftplugin/java.lua file accordingly
+- Make sure the JAVA_HOME is set properly in your environmental variables

 - Download the jdtls from https://download.eclipse.org/jdtls/milestones/       -0.57 version
     - Extract the Downloaded one and Rename it as jdtls